 Also Read:- How To Identify If Opal Is Real Or Fake

-If you've got an amethyst loose stone, the best and finest way to find out if it is real or not is to have it identified by an expert and qualified jewelry appraisal who is a specialist in this field.
+If you've got loose amethyst stone, the best and finest way to find out if it is real or not is to have it identified by an expert and qualified gemstone jewelry appraisal who is a specialist in this field.
 Please keep in mind that the specialist may charge high.
 So to avoid that extra cost, buying a fine amethyst from an identified and genuine dealer would be better.

 If you are buying an amethyst, you need to know and be familiar with the different colors of the stone.
 The stone's natural color is violet due to minerals such as manganese and iron.
 The universal colors of amethyst are lavender, deep violet, light lilac, crimson, mauve, blue-violet, bright red, and so on.
 The finest quality of amethyst is in the color of deep violet and bright red.
 While buying amethysts, you should always choose those stones that have a saturated division of color all over the surface.
 Overall this stone is clean and clear.
 The clearer the stone, the more precious it is.